Seattle's Child

 Number of players: At least 4, but more is better.

-1. Players take turns to look through the dictionary, select an interesting word that they expect no-one to know, and read it out to everyone.
+1. Players take turns looking through the dictionary, selecting an interesting word that they expect no one to know, and reading it out to everyone.

-2. The player who read the word writes down the definition on a piece of paper.
-Each other player comes up with a plausible definition of the word and writes it down on a piece of paper.
+2. The player who reads the word writes down the definition on paper.
+The other players come up with a plausible definition of the word and writes it down on a piece of paper.
+This is all done individually.

 Store-bought games